cobbpg/nuflix-studio/manual/manual.md

 ### Drawing

 In **Free** editing mode or over the border the pen just plots the active colour.
-Besides clicking on the palette in the pen toolbar, the active colour can be set with the following keys:
+There's a primary and a secondary colour assigned to the left and right mouse buttons, respectively.
+They can be set either by clicking on the palette in the pen toolbar with the corresponding button, or with the following keys (hold **`Shift`** to set the secondary colour):

 | Codes | | | | | | | | |
 | --- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | 0-7  | **`1`** | **`2`** | **`3`** | **`4`** | **`5`** | **`6`** | **`7`** | **`8`** |
 | 8-15 | **`Q`** | **`W`** | **`E`** | **`R`** | **`T`** | **`Y`** | **`U`** | **`I`** |

+The currently selected colours are marked with the letters **L** and **R** in the palette depending on which button they are assigned to.
+If both buttons are assigned the same colour, the **R** remains hidden.

-The border colour is changed only for the section under the cursor with the left button.
-The right button performs a flood fill over all connected sections with the same colour.
+The border colour is changed only for the section under the cursor.
+Holding **`Shift`** while clicking will perform flood fill over all connected sections with the same colour.

 In **Layers** editing mode you have to select the active layer to paint on: